 If a parent offers no explanation or proof of why the child did not attend, or simply kept the child home for extended periods (5.1 notwithstanding) or doing something else other than attending and missing booked for EEF sessions at a childcare provider, such reasons are not deemed justifiable reasons for absence.

 It may also be appropriate for the Council to look back at absence in general cases if this has been ongoing issue, but the provider has failed to notify the EEF Finance Team or the Council has discovered attendance issues via other methods ( i.e. audit).
 Such cases could mean the Council could reclaim back funding if the provider has not adhered to the conditions of the Provider Agreement 2020-2021.

-It is also important to remind childcare providers that they can only claim for funded hours that the child will be in attendance for and as agreed with the parent/carer as outlined in the Provider Agreement 2020-2021.
+It is also important to remind childcare providers that they can only claim for funded hours that the child will be expected to be in attendance for and as agreed with the parent/carer as outlined in the Provider Agreement 2020-2021.